New York City Night Photography Workshop May 31-June 3, 2018

 Limit: 10 Photographers RSVP HERE by August 22nd for discounted lodging at the group hotel

-Night photography is fun.
-Night photography is also hard.
+Night photography is fun, especially shooting the magical Milky Way.
+Unfortunately, night photography is also hard unless you are prepared in advance.
 To photograph the Milky Way, you need to be somewhere dark.
 In the summer, when the nights are warm, it often isn’t truly dark until after 10pm.
 That means this time of year is perfect, as the nights are just starting to get longer but temperatures are still fairly warm.
 You also want to make sure there is no moon to spoil the starlight.
 I use The Photographer’s Ephemeris to determine when astronomical twilight ends (this is when it gets very dark), and for moon information.

 Join me for a photo workshop at Carhenge, USA September 27-28th.
 We’ll photograph this quirky location (voted #3 quirky destination by USA Today) at sunset, and then after twilight we’ll move on to light-painting and astrophotography (star-trails and Milky Way).
 We’ll return the next morning for sunrise between the “stones,” followed by a special side trip to a tractor graveyard nearby.
 I’ve arranged special access to these locations, and the workshop is limited to eight (8) photographers!
 Hope to see you there!
 Click here for full details and to RSVP.